 Question: Where is funding coming from to support this fare elimination?

-Question: Why did the City of Salem and the City of Keizer choose to sponsor the Youth Zero Pass?
+Question: Why did the City of Salem, the City of Keizer, and the Salem-Keizer Public Schools District choose to sponsor the Youth Zero program?

 Answer: There are many reasons, including breaking down barriers so that families and youth can access their community: groceries, medical appointments, recreational activities, church, and jobs.
 Families may not utilize public transportation because the cost of riding with their children can create a financial barrier.
 Increased access to public transit for youth and families makes for a healthier community.
 Additionally, building a culture of transit starts young.
 A culture of transit addresses social, economic, and environmental factors that affect the well-being of the community.